Raabi91/moonraker-telegram/docs/Installation.md

 ```

 5. Send your bot’s username to @BotFather.
 BotFather will respond:
-6. Begin a conversation with your bot.
-Click on the t.me/<bot-username> link in @BotFather’s response and click Start at the bottom of your Telegram application.
+6. Begin a conversation with your bot by Click on the t.me/<bot-username> link in @BotFather’s response or add the bot to a groupe with @<bot-username>.
+Then click Start at the bottom of your Telegram application or type /start if your bot is in a Groupe.
 Your newly-created bot will appear in the chat list on the left side of the application.

 ## Get a Telegram API access token